As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 The climb’s final portion is the Bottleneck, a deep and narrow couloir surrounded by unstable seracs.
 After passing through the feature, climbers reach the top.

-Away from the Abruzzi Spur, the south-southwest spit is the second most popular route.
+Away from the Abruzzi Spur, the Cesen Route (also known as the South-Southeast Spur) is the second most popular way to the top.
 It takes a bit longer but is slightly less technically challenging, climbing a pillar adjacent to the Abruzzi Spur before meeting that route above the Black Pyramid.

 Other routes to the top are far more rarely climbed and generally more difficult and dangerous, including the north ridge, the northeast ridge, the west ridge, the southwest pillar, the south face, the northwest face, the northwest ridge and the west face.

 Towering above the Atacama Desert on the western slopes of the Andes Mountains, Ojos del Salado straddles the border between Chile and Argentina.

 The massive igneous peak is the tallest mountain in Chile and the highest volcanic summit in South America.
 Rising to nearly 6,900 metres (22.640 feet) in elevation, the active stratovolcano is also the second-highest mountain outside of Asia and is only 67 metres (220 feet) shorter than nearby Aconcagua.

 Ojos del Salado is composed of two separate summits, with one on each side of the border.
 The Chilean side is technically a few metres higher, but there is no visible difference between them.
 The mountain is frequently climbed from both sides of the border.

 Due to its notoriety, relative ease of access and favourable climate, Ojos del Salado is one of South America’s most popular mountaineering destinations.

 Challenges of climbing Ojos del Salado